The lack of transparency that often occurs between advertisers (brands) and their marketing partners has reached a tipping point.

 1) Be transparent in your agreements.

-As an agency, if you want to build long-term, high-value relationships with your clients that are based on trust and integrity, it’s essential to lay out expectations, terms, and conditions in your agreements with them from the start.
+If you’re an affiliate program management agency, you want to build long-term, high-value relationships with your clients that are based on trust and integrity; To do this, it’s essential to lay out expectations, terms, and conditions in your agreements with them from the start.

 2) Don’t just conduct transactions; build relationships.